awsdocs/amazon-ec2-user-guide/doc_source/Using_ConvertingS3toEBS.md

    [ec2-user bundle]$ aws ec2 detach-volume --volume-id volume_id --region us-west-2
    ```

-1. Create an AMI from the new Amazon EBS volume as follows\.
+1. Create an AMI from the new EBS volume as follows\.

-   1. Create a snapshot of the new Amazon EBS volume\.
+   1. Create a snapshot of the new EBS volume\.

       ```
       [ec2-user bundle]$ aws ec2 create-snapshot --region us-west-2 --description "your_snapshot_description" --volume-id volume_id